Performo Toy Company: Mickey Mouse vs. Micky Mouse debate

 Mickey Mouse is one of the most loved cartoon characters in the history of animation industry.

 The similarities between both mice have led to speculation that Walt Disney stole his most successful idea from the Performo Toy Company.
-The wooden mouse was very popular in New York City (where Performo's distributor was located) in 1928.
+The wooden mouse was popular in New York City (where Performo's distributor was located) in 1928.
 Coincidentally, at about the same time, Disney thought of the idea for his animation studio's new character and began drafting cartoons, which then aired as shorts, padding the time between one film and the next, and were extremely popular.
-Other shorts included newsreels, which showed film of events from around the world, much as does a nightly news broadcast in the heyday of television broadcasting.

 There is a well known legend in Middletown about how Performo Toy Company sued The Walt Disney Company, which included some coverage in the local paper.
-A conspiracy theory might have arisen from this story, however, History Detectives, a television program on PBS, conducted an extensive investigation on the topic.
-The historians and researchers of the PBS program conducted a nationwide search, finding that there are no records nor evidence of any legal action between the two parties.
+A conspiracy theory might have arisen from this story, however, History Detectives, a television program on PBS, conducted an investigation on the topic.
+The historians and researchers of the PBS program conducted a nationwide search, finding that there are no records or evidence of any legal action between the two parties.
 Inquiries to Disney historians and archivists resulted in a letter stating that no such action had ever existed between the companies.
 Hence the legend is dismissed as local gossip made urban myth.